Scaling Transformation for Nonlocal Interactions: The impact of vertex on polarized scattering

-We observe that the terms in Eqs. (\ref{LastA},\ref{LastB}) are all proportional to helicity $\vec \sigma \cdot \vec p$ (also called handedness term) in one manner or another, and thus the terms spontaneously relate to the handedness of nonlocal interaction as anticipated.
-Accordingly we would like to present a simple gedanken experiment to test the characteristic of handedness terms.
-For the feasibility of the experiment, we leave from hadron dynamics and turn to molecular scale to test the prediction of Eqs. ( \ref{LastA},\ref{LastB}).
+We would like to present a simple gedanken experiment to test nonlocal effect due to the handedness terms, which are all proportional to helicity $\vec \sigma \cdot \vec p$ in one manner or another, as shown in Eqs. (\ref {LastA}, \ref{LastB}).
+For the feasibility of the experiment, we turn from hadron dynamics to molecular scale to test the prediction of Eqs. (\ref{LastA}, \ref{LastB}).
 Imagine that an electron scattered away from a simple atom like hydrogen, which stays in its ground state, so that no orbital angular momentum is involved in the scattering processes.
-Meanwhile we should control the energy of incident electron to be low enough so that other orbital states of hydrogen cannot be involved, maybe the energy should $E\leq 1eV$ or several $eV$s (with wavelength less than $2\stackrel{\circ }{A }$), which is largely lower than any threshold of transitions.
-Thus the total angular momentum of such hydrogen atom is its spin, and the nucleon magnetic moment is omitted for its small fraction in the total (about 1 in 2000).
+Meanwhile we should control the energy of incident electron to be low enough so that other orbital states of hydrogen-atom are not involved.
+Maybe the energy should $E\leq 1eV$ or several $eV$s (with wavelength less than $2\stackrel{ \circ }{A}$), which is largely lower than its first threshold of transitions.
+The electron's energy have to be controlled precisely to limit its wavelength less than hydrogen-atom diameter and meanwhile not so short as to cause transition of hydrogen-atom.
+If actually the energy of the electron is not easy to control, we may directly use the scattering between ground-state hydrogen atoms instead of the scattering between electron and hydrogen-atom.
+In such scenario the total angular momentum of hydrogen atom is its spin, and the nucleon magnetic moment is omitted for its small fraction in the total (about 1 in 2000).
 And the spreading electron cloud of hydrogen atom meets the case of our nonlocal description.
-Such hydrogen atom could be good test ground for nonlocal predictions.
+Such hydrogen atom could be good testing ground for nonlocal predictions.

-The proposed experiment is to use polarized electrons colliding on polarized hydrogen (polarized by magnetic field).
-Different from the previous calculations on polarized electron-electron (e-e) scattering \cite{Wann07} and e-H scattering~\cite{Blum75,Wyng86,Kels79,Edmu83,Phil62,Ohm58}, the main results here are shown in Eqs. (\ref{LastA},\ref{LastB}), which is characterized by terms like $i(\vec \sigma _1\times \vec \sigma _2)\cdot (\vec p_2-\vec q_2)$.
-Such term differs from the normal handedness term $ \vec \sigma \cdot \vec p$ in that it permits the existence of two perpendicular spins $\vec \sigma _1$ and $\vec \sigma _2$.
+The proposed experiment is to use polarized electrons (or hydrogen atoms) colliding on polarized hydrogen-atom (polarized by magnetic field).
+Different from the previous calculations on polarized electron-electron (e-e) scattering \cite{Wann07}and e-H scattering~\cite {Blum75,Wyng86,Kels79,Edmu83,Phil62,Ohm58}, the main results there are shown in Eqs. (\ref{LastA}, \ref{LastB}), which is characterized by terms like $ i(\vec \sigma _1\times \vec \sigma _2)\cdot (\vec p_2-\vec q_2)$.
+Such term differs from the normal handedness term $\vec \sigma \cdot \vec p$ in that it permits the existence of two perpendicular spins $\vec \sigma _1$ and $ \vec \sigma _2$.
 Whereas the previous test-experiments on spin asymmetry \cite{Wyng86} mainly focused on the parallel or anti-parallel difference, as

 or

 where $\sigma _{\uparrow \downarrow }$, $\sigma _{\uparrow \uparrow }$, or $ \sigma _{\Rightarrow }$, $\sigma _{\Leftarrow }$ mean the parallel or anti-parallel in common sense.
 However, in our case, we suggest a new asymmetric parameter